harness-community/nodejs-pipeline-samples/docs/createbuild.md

          - Username - Docker hub username
          - Secret Token - [Check out how to create docker PAT](dockerpat.md)
        - Connect to Provider
-         - Choose connect through harness delegate -> Select Harness delegate you created
+         - Choose connect through Harness Delegate -> Select Harness delegate you created
          - It will take sometime to verify your credentials.
   - Image: `node:14`
   - Shell: `Sh`